BLOG NUMBER 7.43

 List of Items to Check for Snow and Ice Removal

 Snow and ice are weather conditions that occur many times during the winter months.
-The removal of snow and ice needs to be done properly in order to reduce the dangers of walking and driving.
+The ice removal needs to be done properly in order to reduce the dangers of walking and driving.
 Roads and sidewalks need to be treated to remove the snow and ice that has built up.
 There are many details that need to be reviewed by your snow removal company in order to provide the best possible results.
 Some of these factors include:

 - The Type of Snow or Ice